-- 1. The TA will give you a demonstration of - the use of the oscilloscope to test the counter - · the use of the LSA to test the counter - the use of the SignalTap II LSA - 2.
-Using Quartus, assign pins and download the 8-bit counter from the pre-lab to your UF-4712 board. - 3.
+- 1. The TA will give you a demonstration of - the use of the oscilloscope to test the counter - the use of the LSA to test the counter - the use of the SignalTap II LSA - 2.
+Using Quartus, assign pins and download the 8-bit counter from the pre-lab to your Altera DE0 board.
+(Ensure that all your unused pins are reserved as "Input Tristated" when you assign pins.
+This option can be found under 'Assignments->Device->Device and Pin Options->Unused pins'.
+Remember to do this for every project you make.) - 3.
 Perform the LSA tutorial.
 Demonstrate to your TA your knowledge of the LSA. - 4.
 Based on the Tutorial for SignalTap II Logic Analyzer, use the SignalTap II tool from Quartus to obtain a waveform display of your 8-bit counter.
 Demonstrate the output to the TA. - 5.
 Perform the oscilloscope tutorial.
+Make the specified printouts to be included in your report.
 Demonstrate to your TA your knowledge of the oscilloscope.